Queensland Government Supplier Code of Conduct

 The supplier's contract should outline the necessary ongoing compliance with the Code as a condition.
 Where non-compliance occurs, or there is a reasonable suspicion of non-compliance, the agency can then use this condition (as part of normal contract management practice) to address the situation.

 Concerns about breaches of the Code should be directed to the agency undertaking the procurement.
-Concerns regarding illegal or corrupt activity should be immediately referred to either the Queensland Police Service or the Crime and Corruption Commission.
+Concerns regarding illegal or corrupt activity should be immediately referred to either the Queensland Police Service, Australian Federal Police, or the Crime and Corruption Commission.
 Concerns regarding breaches of regulation should be referred to the relevant regulatory body.

-Agencies can contact the Queensland Procurement Policy Compliance Unit if they are unsure how to handle a compliance matter.
+Agencies can contact the Queensland Government Procurement Compliance Branch if they are unsure how to handle a compliance matter.

-There are no formal Code reporting requirements.
+There are no formal Code reporting requirements at this stage.
 Implementation and ongoing operation of the Code will be discussed with procurement-related governance bodies in the future.

 Contact Queensland Government Procurement if you have any questions regarding the Code.